foobarlab/UpStage-Video-Hack/README.md

 <a href="http://upstage.org.nz/">UpStage</a> is a client-server application platform for <a href="http://en.wikipedia.org/wiki/Cyberformance">Cyberformance</a> (<a href="http://en.flossmanuals.net/upstage-v242-user-manual/">user manual</a>).

-This repository holds a modified version of the <a href="http://sourceforge.net/apps/trac/upstage/browser/branches/2.4.2">official UpStage 2.4.2 branch</a>.
+This repository holds a modified version of the <a href="http://sourceforge.net/apps/trac/upstage/browser/branches/2.4.2?rev=491">official UpStage 2.4.2 branch (revision 491)</a>.

 The intention is to extend UpStage with streaming (audio, video) functionality incooperating the <a href="http://www.red5.org/">Red5</a> streaming server.
 Read more on the <a href="http://upstage.org.nz/blog/?p=5256">UpStage Blog Announcement</a>.